 Our small guide to buy a house

-The following does not claim to be a complete guide on how to buy a house in Italy but rather my own little handbook on how to buy a house in the areas I deal with, the result of decades of experience in buying and selling houses and dealing with customers making their first purchase in Italy.
+The following is not meant to be a comprehensive guide on how to buy a house in Italy, but rather my own little handbook on buying a property in the areas I specialize in.

 THE KEY FIGURES

-In Italy, to regularly buy a house there is only one indispensable professional, the notary, who will take care of writing the final sales contract.
-The approximate costs of this contract are written below.
+In Italy, the only indispensable professional when buying a property is the notary, who will handle the drafting of the final sales contract.
+The approximate costs of this contract are outlined below.

-It is absolutely not necessary to use a lawyer, as the notary and the agency know the processes very well and in particular the notary ensures that everything is done regularly.
+It is absolutely unnecessary to hire a lawyer, as both the notary and the real estate agent are highly knowledgeable about the process.
+In particular, the notary ensures that everything is conducted in full compliance with the law.

 BEFORE FOCUSING ON THE HOUSE, FOCUS ON THE LOCATION